 Persian Studies Major

-The 36 credit major in Persian Studies (12 courses, excluding prerequisites) will provide students with a solid background in linguistic, literary, and cultural aspects of the study of Persian.
+The 45 credit major in Persian Studies (12 courses, excluding prerequisites, and 3 supporting courses that can be fulfilled by a double major or minor) will provide students with a solid background in linguistic, literary, and cultural aspects of the study of Persian.
 This study will be inclusive of the cultures of Iran, Afghanistan, Persian-speaking Central Asia, and the Persian diaspora.
 Students work toward competence in speaking, reading, writing, and listening, in addition to studying the evolution of Iranian and Persianate cultures in their diverse perspectives, practices, and products.
 They will become conversant with the contemporary political and daily life of Persian-speaking peoples, with cultural comparison implicit throughout their 4 years.

 The B.A. in Persian Studies (PERS) prepares students for a range of professional opportunities, including careers in government, education, the arts, business, and communication.
 Many undergraduates will choose to double major or do a double degree in Persian and another subject, including arts and humanities majors, business, computer science, engineering, and journalism.